-At The Hometown Veterinarian, we no longer perform the extracapsular lateral suture (ECLS) stabilization technique for cranial cruciate ligament (CCL) injuries.
+At The Hometown Veterinarian, we no longer perform the extracapsular lateral suture (ECLS) stabilization technique for cranial cruciate ligament (CCL) injuries, rather, this page is provided as an additional knowledge base.
 While this method was once common, Dr. Jacobson stopped performing ECLS surgeries over 15 years ago due to the development of more reliable alternatives like tibial plateau leveling osteotomy (TPLO) and tibial tuberosity advancement (TTA).
 ECLS was not a bad idea at the time, it simply no longer measures up to modern treatments for for cranial cruciate ligament injuries.

 What is ECLS?